 Learn how to grow strawberries to avoid those nasty pesticides common to this fruit.
 Planting strawberries in pots or containers is a great way to grow strawberry seeds or strawberry plants.

-There are three types of strawberries - June-bearing, Ever-bearing, and Day-neutral.
+There are three types of strawberries that you can choose from to plant in your edible garden - June-bearing, Ever-bearing, and Day-neutral.

 Ever-bearing and Day-neutral plants don't send out as many runners as the June-bearing plants which produce a lot of runners.
 This allows these two types to focus their energy on producing multiple harvests instead.